-Professor Jones joined the faculty of Duke Law School in 1995, after practicing as a general litigator at Wilmer, Cutler, and Pickering (now Wilmer Hale) in Washington, D.C.
-From 2008-2011, she served as a founding member of the faculty at the University of California, Irvine, School of Law, where she directed the Center on Law, Equality and Race.
+Professor Jones joined the faculty of Duke Law School after practicing as a general litigator at Wilmer, Cutler, and Pickering (now WilmerHale) in Washington, DC.
+From 2008-2011, she served as a founding member of the faculty at the University of California, Irvine, School of Law, where she created and directed the Center on Law, Equality and Race.

-A native of Rock Hill, S.C., Professor Jones received her undergraduate degree in government from Cornell University and her J.D., with honors, from the University of Michigan Law School.
+A native of Rock Hill, SC, Professor Jones received her undergraduate degree in government from Cornell University and her J.D., with honors, from the University of Michigan Law School.
 While at Michigan, she served as an articles editor on the Michigan Law Review.

 Professor Jones is active in University service.
 On July 1, 2023 she begins a two-year term as chair of the Duke University Academic Council.
 She has served six terms on the Academic Council, including serving on its Executive Committee and co-chairing its University-wide Task Force on Diversity.